modelstar-labs/website-querystar-io/docs/api/slack/actions.md

         <Image img={require("./find_channel_id.png")} style={{ maxWidth: 400}} />

--   `message`: body of the message, string.
+-   `text`: body of the message, string.
     -   Required.
 -   `thread_ts`: a timestamp string.
     -   Optional.
 Default: `''` (not a reply in a thread)